Skip to main content

 Technology for Music

-This module takes a hands-on approach to various aspects of music technology, giving you the skills to feel confident working in today's creative industries.
-You will learn how to use music notation and Digital Audio Workstation (DAW) applications like Logic Pro, alongside location and concert hall recording techniques.
+This module takes a hands-on approach to various aspects of using technology as a musician, giving you the skills to feel confident working in today's creative industries.
+You will learn how to use music notation and Digital Audio Workstation (DAW) software, alongside video and sound recording techniques aimed at content creation.

 Composition 1